The Winter Fishing Season is Heating Up

 Winter Fishing with Spellbound

-Winter Fishing Miami and Miami Beach also brings great action to our local wrecks and reefs.
+Winter Fishing in Miami and Miami Beach also brings great action to our local wrecks and reefs.
 We see Great Golden Amberjacks, Almaco Jacks, Lesser Jacks, Grouper, all sorts of Snapper (Mutton, Vermillion, Yellow Eye, Lane, and Blackfin Snappers) on a multitude of reefs and shipwrecks.
 We will typically use a combination of live baits and cut bait when fishing the wrecks.
 The bait choice depends on the targeted species.

 Fishing Techniques Used During the Winter Months in Miami